DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 * ``-Dserver.port=80`` tells the application server to listen on the default HTTP port 80 for incoming connections
 * ``&`` at the end of the command runs the command in the background.
 * The logging output is redirected to ``nohup.out``.
 This file will contain information for debugging.

+Use the Public DNS of your EC2 instance as the HTTP URL to access the application.
+For example, if your Public DNS is ec2-22-333-44-555.compute-1.amazonaws.com then your HTTP URL will be http://ec2-22-333-44-555.compute-1.amazonaws.com

 When updating the application in the future, you will need to stop the process.
 You will need the Process ID (PID) to stop the process.